Last Updated on

 Oh, and Girl Scout product programs are the perfect time to get parents more actively involved with the troop, because it gives them a one-way ticket to spending more one-on-one time with their girls.

-4. Make sure all volunteers receive the proper training
+4. Make sure all volunteers understand the value of the entrepreneurship program

-Whether you’re a troop leader, service unit fall product manager, or parent helper, make sure you check out GSNorCal’s Volunteer Learning Portal for fall product trainings, where there are trainings available for every role!
+Whether you’re a troop leader, service unit fall product manager, or parent helper, make sure you check out our Fall Product Overview video and Volunteer Learning Portal for fall product trainings, where there are trainings available for every role!
 The online trainings are quick and easy and will provide everything you need to know to have your smoothest season yet: